-Clinical Research at West Midlands Ambulance Service.
-Research is essential in working out which treatments work better for patients.
+Clinical research is a vital part of the work of the NHS, helping improve treatments for patients now and in the future.
 Clinical trials play an important role in discovering new treatments, and making sure we use existing treatments in the best way possible.
 Ultimately, high-quality clinical research helps the NHS improve future healthcare.
 Our research at WMAS helps us to provide the best care for our patients.

 Performance in Initiating and Delivering Clinical Research